SMBH-1/discord_bot/README.md

 pip install -r requirements.txt
 ```

-## Creating a Discord Bot
+## Using Waddle Bot
-In order to use this application, you will need to have discord installed, a discord account, and a discord server to launch your bot.
+In order to use this application, check the Waddle Bot landing page [HERE](https://discord.com/oauth2/authorize?client_id=1060252204461740173&permissions=4398046511091&scope=bot) to add Waddle Bot to your Discord server.
-After completing those steps, [create your discord bot here](https://discord.com/developers/applications).
-For information and a step-by-step guide on creating your bot, [see this video tutorial](https://youtu.be/fU-kWx-OYvE?t=71).

 ## API Keys